PYnative

 func1(20, 40, 60)

-Write a program to create function calculation() such that it can accept two variables and calculate addition and subtraction.
-Also, it must return both addition and subtraction in a single return call.
+Practice Problem: Write a function calculation() that accepts two variables and calculates both addition and subtraction.
+The function must return both results in a single return statement.

 def calculation(a, b):